 Occidental College Upward Bound program continues sponsorship of the U.S. Department of Agriculture’s Summer Food Service Program

-The Occidental College Upward Bound program has announced the sponsorship of the U.S. Department of Agriculture’s Summer Food Service Program for its 2018 summer residential program.
+The Occidental College Upward Bound program has announced the sponsorship of the U.S. Department of Agriculture’s Summer Food Service Program for its 2021 summer residential and commuter program.

 A federally-funded TRIO program, UB is designed to help high school students overcome social, academic, and cultural barriers to post-secondary education.
 Oxy UB serves up to 122 students in 9th through 12th grades from Franklin, Lincoln, Wilson, and Belmont High school.
 The summer program is designed to give students a taste of college life and to give them the skills necessary to be successful in high school and in college.
 For more information on Upward Bound, visit oxy.edu/upward-bound